Fonemine/documentation/cpq_admin2.md

   * **Needs Approval**: Mark this quote as needing approval along with a specific reason (user-friendly description why the quote needs approval).
 This description can contain macro expressions using fields from the quote.
 These macro expressions written as `${expr}` where `expr` is a valid CPQ expression.
 In addition, one can specify a specific **Email Template** to use and an **Approver Group** to send this approval to.

 ## 5. Approvals
+Once a quote is generated, it sometimes needs to be approved, especially if the quote used non-standard pricing or it is inaccurate because it is missing some key details.
+While the quote may be valid, (based on application of the validation rules), it may still not meet the business objectives.
+To address this issue, the MobileForce CPQ system provides a mechanism for human intervention: whereby valid quotes are sent through a business chain of command for approval.
+The idea is that the approvers would eyeball the quote to make sure that business objectives are met, thus approving or rejecting the quote.
+While quote approvals can quickly morph into complex approval workflows, it is important to keep the approval process simple, transparent, and easy to understand and program.

 ### 5.1.
 Approver Groups
 ### 5.2.
 Email Templates